 We believe that every family should have access to a stable home, nutritious food, quality education and training, and a job that pays a living wage.
 We also realize these things can be hard to get without some help along the way.
 CSC is your place to start.
 We want to work with you, as a partner, to achieve your goal of a better life for you and your family.
 In all that we do, CSC provides help for today and skills for tomorrow.

 Since 1968, our mission to “assist people to reach their highest level of independence” has motivated our staff of workforce experts to develop cutting-edge strategies that (1) help job seekers and students prepare for self-sustaining employment opportunities, (2) support businesses in their efforts to secure qualified employees and (3) allow us to function as a trusted community partner in every market where we operate.

-At United Way of the Mid-Willamette Valley we focus on the building blocks of a good life, because we all benefit when we each have an education to help us reach our full potential, the income to support a family, and access to healthcare.
+At United Way of the Mid-Willamette Valley, we focus on the building blocks of a good life because we all benefit when we each have the education to help us reach our full potential, the income to support a family, and access to healthcare.

 It is not enough to feed a hungry family or protect a child from violence; we need to change the conditions that led to hunger and violence in the first place.